Interactive Code Blocks

 Autorun

-Initial code cell contents will be automatically executed1 once the WebAssembly engine has loaded into the page.
-That is, you do not need to click “Run Code” to see the initial evaluation output.
-However, this autorun feature can be disabled by setting autorun: false.
+Setting autorun: true evaluates initial code cell contents automatically, once the WebAssembly engine has loaded into the page.
+That is, you do not need to click “Run Code” to see the initial output.

 Source